rust-lang/rust/active/0000-more-attributes.md

 general `unsafe` block).

-Only allowing attributes on "statement expressions" that is, expressions at the top level of a block,
+Only allowing attributes on "statement expressions" that is, expressions at the top level of a block, this is slightly limiting;
+but we can expand to support other contexts backwards compatibly in the future.

 The `if`/`else` issue may be able to be resolved by introducing explicit "interior" and "exterior" attributes on `if`: by having